Scientists Race To Improve 'Living Drugs' To Fight Cancer

 And after about five minutes, it's done.

-Aaron's doctors will now monitor Reid closely for the first signs the treatment is starting to work.
+Reid's doctors will now monitor him closely for the first signs the treatment is starting to work.
 Within a few weeks, the CAR-T cells should kick into high gear and cause his immune system to explode like a storm, Shah says.

 "The first hint of a fever and achiness and things like that, we get really excited because it means the storm is coming," Shah says.
-"But along with the storm it means that the cells are getting activated and they are going to start doing their job."
+"But along with the storm, it means that the cells are getting activated and they are going to start doing their job."

 That storm, technically known as cytokine-release syndrome, can be extremely intense, and sometimes it's life-threatening.
 But doctors have learned how to manage the reaction in most patients, Shah says.